-Adviser: Smith • Offered at Senatobia campus only
+Adviser: Smith • Offered at Senatobia campus only Career Certificate

 Collision Repair Technology is an instructional program designed to prepare students for entry level into the collision repair and refinishing trade.
 Upon completion of this program, the student should be prepared for beginning positions as body, frame, and refinish technicians.
 Students will be provided theory and practical repair and refinish work beginning with basic applications.
 The instruction includes all phases necessary to teach collision repair including glass replacement, welding, replacement of hardware and trim items, cosmetic, and structural repairs.
-Tools are required for admittance into the program.
 Tool list may be obtained from the adviser.